At least 36 dead on Maui as fires burn through Hawaii, county reports

 “Our prayers are with those who have seen their homes, businesses and communities destroyed,” Biden said in a statement.

-Former President Barack Obama, who was born in Hawaii, said on social media that it’s tough to see some of the images coming out of a place that is so special to many.

-Wildfires also burned on Hawaii’s Big Island, Mayor Mitch Roth said, although there had been no reports of injuries or destroyed homes there.

-Acting Gov. Sylvia Luke issued an emergency proclamation on behalf of Gov. Josh Green, who was traveling, and urged tourists to stay away.
+Gov. Josh Green cut short a trip and planned to return Wednesday evening.
+In his absence, acting Gov. Sylvia Luke issued an emergency proclamation and urged tourists to stay away.

-Fires in Hawaii are unlike many of those burning in the U.S. West.
-They tend to break out in large grasslands on the dry sides of the islands and are generally much smaller than mainland fires.
-A major fire on the Big Island in 2021 burned homes and forced thousands to evacuate.

-The 2018 Camp Fire in the Sierra Nevada foothills of California killed at least 85 people and destroyed nearly 19,000 homes.

-Alan Dickar, who owns a poster gallery and three houses in Lahaina, said most tourists who come to Maui visit Front Street.
+Alan Dickar, who owns a poster gallery and three houses in Lahaina, bemoaned the loss of so much in the town and to him personally.

 The Associated Press contributed to this report.